-Uncertainty in the calculation of actuarial provisions:

-Future trends such as demographic, legal, medical, technological, social, environmental, and economic developments affect the future cash inflows and outflows required to fulfill the obligations.
+Uncertainties in the calculation of actuarial provisions include but are not limited to future trends such as demographic, legal, medical, technological, social, environmental, and economic developments affect the future cash inflows and outflows required to fulfill the obligations.

-The AF evaluates technical provisions, comparing the development of past setasides to realized figures.
-Based on these evaluations, the AF estimates that the technical provisions are sufficient to cover the future cash flows related to claims already occurred and to policies already issued.
+The AF validates the technical provisions and compares the development of past provisions with realized figures.
+Based on the validations, the AF finds that the technical provisions are sufficient to cover the future cash flows related to claims already occurred and to policies already issued.